CaDIS: Cataract Dataset for Image Segmentation: Experiments

-DeepLab v3+ \cite{deeplab} \footnote{ {DeepLab v3+: https://github.com/tensorflow/models/tree/master/research/deeplab}} was introduced as an extension of DeepLab (v2 \cite{deeplabv2} and v3 \cite{deeplabv3}) that uses modified Xception \cite{xception} as the encoder and combines it with atrous convolutions with different dilation rates to achieve better contextual predictions without losing image resolution.
-The atrous convolution enables DeepLab v3+ to benefit from long-range contextual information while preserving fine boundary information.
-In this work, MobilenetV2 \cite{sandler2018mobilenetv2} is used as the backbone for DeepLabV3+ in order to use a more light-weight version of the model.
-UperNet \cite{upernet} \footnote{ {UPerNet: https://github.com/CSAILVision/unifiedparsing}} uses a pyramid pooling module to make use of both global and local contextual information.
+The three tasks are benchmarked on state-of-the-art models to provide a baseline for semantic segmentation models for cataract surgery.
+The models used in the baseline experiments are UNet \cite{ronneberger2015}, DeepLabV3+ \cite{deeplabv3}, UPerNet \cite{xiao2018} and HRNetV2 \cite{sun2019}.
+UNet was proposed by Ronnenberger \textit{et al.} for biomedical image segmentation.
+It has been widely used in the medical community because of its relatively low number of parameters.
+DeepLabV3+ was introduced as an extension of DeepLab (v2 \cite{deeplabv2} and v3 \cite{deeplabv3}) that uses modified Xception \cite{xception} as the encoder and combines it with atrous convolutions with different dilation rates to achieve better contextual predictions without losing image resolution.
+The atrous convolution enables DeepLabV3+ to benefit from long-range contextual information while preserving fine boundary information.
+In this work, MobilenetV2 \cite{sandler2018mobilenetv2} is used as the backbone for DeepLabV3+ in order to use a light-weight version of the model.
+UperNet uses a pyramid pooling module to make use of both global and local contextual information.
 To extract and incorporate this information, the model relies on a Feature Pyramid Network to extract features at different scales of the encoder, which allows to build a richer representation by combining information at multiple image scales.
-Lastly, HRNetV2 \footnote{ {HRNetV2: https://github.com/HRNet/HRNet-Semantic-Segmentation}} attempts to preserve high-resolution feature representations by combining features from all scales throughout the encoder and also from parallel convolution streams.
+Lastly, HRNetV2 attempts to preserve high-resolution feature representations by combining features from all scales throughout the encoder and also from parallel convolution streams.
+The open-source implementations of the networks were used in all experiments (UNet \footnote{ {UNet: https://github.com/milesial/Pytorch-UNet}}, DeepLabV3+ \footnote{ {DeepLab v3+: https://github.com/tensorflow/models/tree/master/research/deeplab}}, UperNet \footnote{ {UPerNet: https://github.com/CSAILVision/unifiedparsing}}, HRNetV2 \footnote{ {HRNetV2: https://github.com/HRNet/HRNet-Semantic-Segmentation}}).